exercism/website-copy/README.md

+**This repo is no longer syncing to the v2 website.
+Mentor bios here are also deprecated.
+Any other content updates will appear on the v3 (staging or eventually production) website.**

+--

 # Copy for the Exercism website

 A repository for the copy used on [Exercism's website](https://exercism.io).
 This repository is directly read into the site at periodic intervals.